This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 What Does A Typical English Type Or Show Bred Labrador Look Like?

 When compared to an American-type lab, the English type:

 - Looks more substantial with a heavier look about them.
 Blockier and bigger built with barrel chests, they’re noticeably wider and more “solid” looking.

-- Has a wider head with a more pronounced and better-defined stop, a fuller face, and a shorter muzzle which further adds to their more solidly built appearance.
+- They have a wider head with a more pronounced and better-defined stop, a fuller face, and a shorter muzzle which further adds to their more solidly built appearance.

 - Has a thicker, more powerful-looking neck.